perseids-project/JackSON/README.md

 	rake server:start

+## UI Development Install
+You'll need NodeJs to run this...

+	rake install:ui

+... but after you do you'll have some nice UI design tools at your displosal thanks to [Foundation's command client](http://foundation.zurb.com/docs/sass.html).

 ## Development
 The quickest way to begin development is to create a folder for your application like this...